Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Andrew Miller about 1 month ago
+Andrew Miller 5 months ago

 I strongly support the Capitol Extension and the I-10 West Extension.
 The people of Phoenix and the whole Valley deserve world-class public transit.
 We are the 5th largest metro in the country, we need to build like it.
 The city should be streamlining public transit projects, not delaying them.
 These extensions will not only improve transit connectivity, but will also encourage economic development in areas that desperately need it.
 Get it done!
 Let's move these projects forward.